hselle/SongGuessGame/README.md

 song which the computer will sing (poorly) for you.
 Create a profile and get started!
 Song Guess Game will keep track of your stats ad display them in your profile page.
 Good luck!

-Known Issues: Musixmatch API usage out of date, crashes when an attempt is made to load certain songs.
-UNSECURE DATABASE, USE ONLY NAIVE
-USERNAMES AND PASSWORDS.
+Known Issues: UNSECURE DATABASE, USE ONLY NAIVE USERNAMES AND PASSWORDS.